View of Macau from Monte Fort

 Road signs in Macau

 Is 1 day enough for Macau?
 Macau is not that big in size and it is extremely easy to get around, which means that you can cover a lot of ground in just 1 day in Macau.
 If you are planning a Hong Kong to Macau day trip, take a morning ferry over, and you can easily take a ferry back to Hong Kong at night.
-However, if you plan on staying overnight in Macau you can check out one of its many 5-star hotels, perhaps indulge in a spa treatment and also spend some time at the pool.
-I personally do not recommend spending more than 2 days in Macau.

-Read on for some of the top things to do if you’re planning on spending 1 or 2 days in Macau.
+Read on for some of the top things to do if you’re planning a Macau trip.
 You can check out some Macau hotel deals here if you are staying overnight, or book direct as they often offer special deals that include dining credit, ferry tickets and/or show tickets.

 Also visiting Hong Kong?
 Don’t miss my insider guides to Hong Kong here!